-Welcome from Dr Kim Jacobson, Head of the South West School of Pathology
+Welcome from Dr Kathryn Uranker, Head of the South West School of Pathology

 Pathology is at a very exciting stage, with development of new techniques including molecular and genetic diagnoses, and ever closer integration into frontline clinical care.
 Bristol, Exeter and Plymouth are at the forefront of some of these developments.
 You will find the South West to be an exciting and rewarding place to train, as well as a vibrant place in which to live.

 Introduction and Background

 The School provides leadership and an organisational framework to the partnership between Health Education South West, The Royal College of Pathologists and local health care providers throughout the region.
 The School liaises where appropriate with other Postgraduate Schools and operates a Quality Assurance process that is designed to ensure highest quality training.
 All our specialty curricula and assessment systems are delivered to the standards specified by the General Medical Council as described in its Standards for Curricula and Assessment.

 Within Severn and Peninsula PGME the School will support the following functions and tasks necessary to develop a high quality training programme: